-Have You or a Loved One Been Injured as a Result of a Fall?
+Have You or a Loved One Been Injured From A Slip and Fall Accident?

-A slip (or trip) and fall accident, sometimes called a premises liability accident, can be serious.
+A slip (or trip) and fall accident, sometimes called a premises liability slip and fall accident, can be serious.

 A broken hip, a fractured ankle, facial lacerations, and a cracked skull, are just a few of the debilitating medical conditions a person can suffer as the result of a fall caused by a hazardous condition on someone else’s property.

-Proving a Slip and Fall Case in New York
+How Do You Prove Negligence in A Slip and Fall Case in New York?

 To successfully bring a slip and fall case in New York, it isn’t necessarily enough to prove you suffered injuries on another’s property.